Why Compare Retirement Planning and Mountain Biking?

 1. Clarity is Crucial in Mountain Biking and Retirement Planning.

 In a previous role working for a medical software company, I attended many continuing education conferences for radiologists.
 At one of these conferences, I listened to a presentation about physician burnout within the radiology discipline.
-The speaker shared how the long hours of intense focus while reading images was a contributing factor to burnout.
-He went on to talk about the importance of being able to disconnect on days off to mentally recharge.
-Much to my surprise, he next shared a video of a mountain biker riding single-track cut through a dense forest.
+The speaker shared how the long hours of intense focus while reading images was contributing factor to burnout.
+He went on to talk about the importance of being able to disconnect on days off to recharge mentally.
+Much to my surprise, he next shared a video of a mountain biker riding single-track cut through a dense Forrest.
 His point was this, to disconnect and recharge from a high-intensity job, where focus could literally be a matter of life or death, you needed to replace that with something that required the same level of singular focus to clear your mind.
 For him, that was mountain biking.